 What is a Multi-Vendor Marketplace?

-A multi-vendor marketplace is a type of e-commerce store where multiple sellers provide products on a single website.
+A multi-vendor marketplace is a type of ecommerce store where multiple sellers provide products on a single website.
 To give you a better understanding of how the marketplace structure works, take a look at the image below.

 Shopify multi-vendor marketplace structure